Eyrarbakki to Vík

 Bobby Fischer was a chess prodigy from the U.S. He won the U.S. Chess Championship in 1958, when he was just 14 years old.
 Sports Illustrated and other prominent magazines reported on him and his matches as chess began to receive broad attention from the general public.

 In 1972 he had qualified for the eleventh World Chess Champion tournament, where he was to play against Boris Spassky of the USSR, the reigning champion.
 As always, Fischer was stubborn to the point of causing trouble over tournament locations and conditions.
 He wanted the match to be in Belgrade, Yugoslavia, while Spassky wanted Reykjavik, Iceland.
-When it was decided that it would be in Reykjavik, Fischer refused to go to the match until the prize fund was increased from US$ 125,000 to 250,000, worth over 1.5 million dollars today.
+When it was decided that it would be in Reykjavik, Fischer refused to go to the match until the prize fund was increased from US$ 125,000 to 250,000, worth over 1.5 million dollars by 2020.

 Fischer and Spassky were both great players, making it a significant match on its own if you were interested in the then-obscure field of competitive chess.
 But with it being the U.S. versus the Soviet Union for the World Championship, it was a huge event.
 It was called "The Match of the Century".
 It was broadcast on U.S. television during "prime time", the 8–11 PM time period, and this was back when there were only three commercial networks in the U.S.